Professor Green: 2011–2012: At Your Inconvenience

 Green's second album, At Your Inconvenience, was released in October 2011.
 The title track "At Your Inconvenience" was premiered by Zane Lowe on BBC Radio 1 on 13 July 2011.
 That track was released as a promotional single only, as an instant download upon preorder of the album on iTunes.
 The first official single, "Read All About It" (with guest vocals from Emeli Sandé), was released on 23 October 2011.
 On 30 October 2011, it reached #1 in the UK Singles Chart.

 The second single released from the album was "Never Be a Right Time", with guest vocals from Ed Drewett.
 The EP featured remixes from Document One and Drums of London, and a remix of "How Many Moons" featuring fellow UK rappers Dream McLean and Rinse.
 The "How Many Moons" remix premiered on Mistajam's show on 1Xtra in January 2012.
 The third single released was "Remedy", featuring Ruth-Anne Cunningham.
 A remix contest was hosted where producers could download the stems for the track and use them to create a remix.

 The fourth single was "Avalon" featuring Sierra Kusterbeck, which appeared on an advert for the energy drink Relentless.
 Pro Green is a brand ambassador for Relentless, and performed for them at a secret gig in his home town of Hackney, London.

+In a 2012 interview, OMD frontman Andy McCluskey credited Professor Green and Labrinth as "great" artists who represented "some of the small amount of music that is still actually trying to go forward".